- Greg Stasinos - CEPC Co-Chair - Department of Public Health and Environment*

 - Dave Hard - CEPC Co-Chair - Department of Public Safety, Division of Homeland Security and Emergency Management, Office of Emergency Management*

-- Theresa Staples - Department of Public Safety, Division of Fire Prevention and Control*
+- Mark Quick - Department of Public Safety, Division of Fire Prevention and Control*

 - Josh Downing - Department of Public Safety, Colorado State Patrol*